mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 # When to Use Them

 The most commonly referred to use case in Unreal Engine documentation & tutorials is of course *actor attachment*.
+I.e. if we wanted to attach something to our static mesh we would use a socket.
 But that is only the tip of the iceberg.
-Games are hungry for many different kinds of transforms and thus sockets can do so much more!
+Games are hungry for many different kinds of transforms and sockets can do so much more!

 Let's have a look at how we can enable some powerful data-driven workflows using sockets.

 # Offset Sockets

-We will start with something familiar: *actor attachment*.
+We will start with something familiar: *skeletal mesh attachment*.

 ## The Problem with Attachment

 All attachment functions & nodes in the engine allow us to specify the parent's socket name to attach the child to.
 Let's look at a small example to demonstrate an issue here.
 I have a simple pawn with a skeletal mesh.
-I also have a sword static mesh that I want to attach to my pawn's skeletal mesh at socket `Socket.Prop.Primary`.
+I also have a sword static mesh that I want to attach to my pawn's skeletal mesh at socket `Socket.Hand.Right`.

 ![Pawn sword attachment]({{ '/assets/images/posts/static-mesh-sockets/pawn-sword-attachment.png' | relative_url }})